Endobotm/RAT/README.md

 - The File Uploader design and implementation
 - The File Downloader design and implementation
 - A FLASHBANG! feature, that disables keyboard shortcuts, and fills the entire screen with a red or white color.

+Note to Myself: FOR THE LOVE OF GOD FIX YOUR CODE.
+AND REDUCE ITS SIZE IT IS FUCKING MASSIVE